6 Flat Fee MLS Companies in Oregon

 Will I save money with a flat fee MLS listing service?

 Using a flat fee MLS listing service in Oregon will indeed save you on commission fees.
 However, it’s important to consider the broader financial picture.
-According to National Association of Realtors research, FSBO homes typically sell for about 23% less than those sold by agents.
+According to the National Association of Realtors, FSBO homes typically sell for about $380,000, while homes sold by agents reach a median of $435,000.

 Therefore, while a flat fee MLS listing can serve as a powerful tool in reaching potential buyers, opting for FSBO might lead to a lower overall profit once all factors are considered.